jaysoo/jaysoo.ca/_posts/2014-03-20-i18n-with-es2015-template-literals.markdown

 let msg = `Hello ${firstName} ${lastName}!`; // 'Hello Bob Smith!'
 {% endhighlight %}

-You can also **tag** a template string by adding an expression before it.
+You can also **tag** template literals by adding an expression before it.
-When a template string is tagged, the literals and substitutions are passed to the tag function, and whatever returns from the function is the resulting value.
+When template literals are tagged, the strings and place holder substitutions are passed to the tag function, and whatever returns from the function is the resulting value.

 {% highlight javascript %}
-function foo(literals, ...values) {
+function foo(strings, ...values) {
   return 42;
 }

 foo`What do you get if you multiply ${6} by ${9}?`; // 42

 // In the foo function:
-//   literals = ['What do you  get if you multiply ', ' by ', '?']
+//   strings = ['What do you  get if you multiply ', ' by ', '?']
 //   values[0] = 6
 //   values[1] = 9
 {% endhighlight %}